 Logos- using logical reasoning to appeal to the intellect

-Let’s look at the each of them:
+Let’s look at each of them:

 Ethos is all about establishing trustworthiness.
-The more trustworthy the coach appears, the more likely that the teams will be persuaded by their argument.
+The more trustworthy the coach appears, the more likely the teams will be persuaded by their argument.
 There are various ways to establish ethos, including sharing personal experiences or credentials.

 Logos is all about using logic and reasoning to appeal to the audience’s intellect.
 A well-reasoned argument is more likely to be persuasive than based on emotion or personal appeal alone.
 Logical arguments often make use of data or evidence to support their claims.